MarlenaDowner/Professional-README-Generator/README.md

    ## Installation

-   To install depensencies run the following command:
+   To install dependencies run the following command:

    ```
    npm i